Home » Protect » Health and Dental Insurance » Working from home? Tips to avoid work-related injuries in your workspace

 Peace of mind coverage

-With CAA’s Health & Dental Insurance plans, you can feel confident knowing you have the right insurance coverage in Ontario to help cover the cost of expenses not covered by your government health plan.
-You’ll get coverage for prescription drugs, dental care, vision care, registered mental health therapists and more, helping you save hundreds of dollars a year and help give you peace of mind.
+With CAA Protect’s Health & Dental Insurance plans, you can feel confident knowing you have the right insurance coverage in Ontario to help cover the cost of expenses not covered by your government health plan.
+You can get coverage for prescription drugs, dental care, vision care, registered mental health therapists and more, helping you save hundreds of dollars a year and help give you peace of mind.

 Share on: